Principal $\infty$-Bundles and Smooth String Group Models: Principal -bundles and group extensions in -topoi

-Given an action of a group object $\wG$ on an object $P$ in $\scC$, we would like to think of the simplicial object $P \dslash G$ as the \emph{action groupoid} associated with this action.
+Given an action of a group object $G$ on an object $P$ in $\scC$, we would like to think of the simplicial object $P \dslash G$ as the \emph{action groupoid} associated with this action.
 This is indeed justified:

-\begin{theorem} Let $\scC$ be an $\infty$-category with finite limits, let $\wG \in \Grp(\scC)$ be a group object in $\scC$, and let $P \dslash G \in \Fun(\bbDelta^\opp,\scC)$ be an action of $\wG$ on an object $P \in \scC$.
+\begin{theorem} Let $\scC$ be an $\infty$-category with finite limits, let $G \in \Grp(\scC)$ be a group object in $\scC$, and let $P \dslash G \in \Fun(\bbDelta^\opp,\scC)$ be an action of $G$ on an object $P \in \scC$.
 Then, $P \dslash G$ is a groupoid object in $\scC$. \end{theorem}

-\begin{remark} Theorem~\ref{st:grp actions are gpd obs} is important for us since will need to show that functors $\rmL \colon \bH \to \bH'$ between $\infty$-topoi that preserve finite products and geometric realisations map group actions to group actions (see Theorem~\ref{st:L pres (princ) actions}).
+\begin{remark} Let $\rmL \colon \bH \to \bH'$ be a functor between $\infty$-topoi which preserves finite products and geometric realisations.
+The relevance of Theorem~\ref{st:grp actions are gpd obs} is that it will allow us to show that functors of this type map group actions in $\bH$ to group actions in $\bH'$ (see Theorem~\ref{st:L pres (princ) actions}).
 In~\cite{NSS:oo-bundles}, group actions are \emph{defined} to be groupoid objects, but functors $\rmL \colon \bH \to \bH'$ as above do not preserve groupoid objects in general.
-However, Theorem~\ref{st:grp actions are gpd obs} shows that, as in the classical case of (set-theoretic) group actions, actions of group objects in $\infty$-topoi are \emph{automatically} a groupoid objects. \qen \end{remark}
+However, Theorem~\ref{st:grp actions are gpd obs} shows that---as in the classical case of (set-theoretic) group actions---actions of group objects in $\infty$-topoi \emph{automatically} form groupoid objects.
+Consequently, we do not need to require $\rmL$ to preserve groupoid objects. \qen \end{remark}

 We prove Theorem~\ref{st:grp actions are gpd obs} in Appendix~\ref{app:Actions and CatObs}.
 For the remainder of this section, let $\bH$ be an $\infty$-topos.